 For centuries the Chinese stage resounded with raucous tales of heroism, romance, and murder.
 These tales were often adapted from popular narrative accounts, local traditions, or historical events, and were performed by traveling troupes in venues ranging from the poorest tea houses to the estates of the wealthy.
 Some plays, such as the bloody Orphan of Zhaowould be translated into Western languages as early as the first decades of the 18th century, inspiring European writers such as Voltaire.
 Others, like the Story of the Western Wingand The Peony Pavilionbecame popular romances and represented the power of passion to transcend class and even death itself.
 In this course, we will explore several of these classic plays as both texts as well as performative traditions.
 We will learn both about staging these plays (venues, costuming, role types, musical performance, etc.) as well as about their composition and development.
 In addition, we will explore the social issues highlighted in these famous works such as gender, family, class, and social expectations.
 What can we—thousands of miles and centuries apart—take away from these classic tales of love, revenge, and the miraculous?

 Instructor: Dr. Lucas Wolf

 A Starbucks Society

 What began as a single coffee house in downtown Seattle has grown into a global phenomenon that has changed the way the world views and consumes coffee.
 This course will bring an in-depth analysis to what’s behind the now everyday phrase: “Meet me at Starbucks.”
-We will approach the topic from a variety of perspectives, such as the history of coffee; the powerful business strategies used to build a global empire; the socioeconomic and environmental impact of the company and its products; health factors, and other issues related to coffeehouse fare; and the use of space and visual stimulation to produce an atmosphere for relaxing, socializing, and retailing.
+We will approach the topic from a variety of perspectives, such as the powerful business strategies used to build a global empire; the socioeconomic and environmental impact of the company and its products; health factors and other issues related to coffeehouse fare; and the use of space and visual stimulation to produce an atmosphere for relaxing, socializing, and retailing.